 For National Cancer Prevention Month, we’re spotlighting three leading Johnson & Johnson female hematologists—innovators who are not only saving lives and advancing new treatments but also paving the way for the next generation of women in their field.

-Learn how the world's largest and most broadly based healthcare company has been empowering female employees, scientists and leaders—and improving the well-being of mothers around the world—since its founding 136 years ago.
+For Women’s Equality Day, learn how the world’s largest and most broadly based healthcare company has been empowering female employees, scientists and leaders—and improving the well-being of mothers around the world—since its founding 137 years ago.

 Whether it’s due to the birth of a child, a health problem or another personal issue, life often necessitates a break from work.
 But it can be tough to come back from an extended leave—especially in the STEM fields.
 Johnson & Johnson wants to help change that.